 On January 31, 2020, Snap-on acquired substantially all of the assets related to the TreadReader product line from Sigmavision Limited ("Sigmavision"), for a cash purchase price of \$5.9 million.
 Sigmavision designs and manufactures handheld devices and drive-over ramps that provide tire information for use in the automotive industry.
-During the second quarter of 2020, the company completed the purchase accounting valuations for the acquired net assets of Sigmavision.
+The company completed the purchase accounting valuations for the acquired net assets of Sigmavision, including intangible assets, in the second quarter of 2020.
 The \$5.6 million excess of the purchase price over the fair value of the net assets acquired was recorded in "Goodwill" on the accompanying Condensed Consolidated Balance Sheets.

 On August 7, 2019, Snap-on acquired Cognitran Limited ("Cognitran") for a cash purchase price of \$30.6 million (or \$29.6 million, net of cash acquired).
 Cognitran, based in Chelmsford, United Kingdom, specializes in flexible, modular and highly scalable "Software as a Service" (SaaS) products for OEM customers and their dealers, focused on the creation and delivery of service, diagnostics, parts and repair information to OEM dealers and connected vehicle platforms.
-During the second quarter of 2020, the company completed the purchase accounting valuations for the acquired net assets of Cognitran.
+The company completed the purchase accounting valuations for the acquired net assets of Cognitran, including intangible assets, in the second quarter of 2020.
 The \$14.5 million excess of the purchase price over the fair value of the net assets acquired was recorded in "Goodwill" on the accompanying Condensed Consolidated Balance Sheets.